 The Ironworker's Memorial Bridge

 The Ironworkers' Memorial Bridge, originally called the Second Narrows Bridge, was renamed in 1994 to honour the workers who lost their lives during its construction.
-On June 17, 1958, several spans of the new bridge collapsed, and 79 workers were killed.
+On June 17, 1958, several spans of the new bridge collapsed, and 79 workers were injured and 18 died.

 In 2009, the SeaBus passenger ferry service will add a third 400-passenger catamaran ferry to make the 12-minute, 3.2 kilometre trip between downtown Vancouver and North Vancouver.
 The North Shore terminal is located at Lonsdale Quay.